$0 Tennessee Adoption Quick-Start Checklist

 The Legal Reality: Property, Not Parenthood

-This means the standard Tennessee adoption process (home study, TPR, interlocutory period, finalization) does not apply to embryo donation.
-There is no adoption to finalize because there is no child at the time of the transfer.
+This means the standard Tennessee adoption process (home study, TPR, interlocutory period, finalization) does not necessarily apply to the embryo transfer itself.
+Parentage and any later court proceeding must be evaluated after birth under the current law and the facts of the arrangement.

 However, this legal gap creates its own issues.
 Without an adoption proceeding:

-- There is no court review of the recipient family's suitability
+• There may be no court review of the recipient family's suitability

-- The legal relationship between donors and the child born from the transfer is completely undefined
+• The legal relationship between donors and the child born from the transfer must be addressed under applicable parentage law and the donation agreement

-- Questions about inheritance, medical history disclosure, and future contact are governed only by the donation agreement
+• Questions about inheritance, medical history disclosure, and future contact are not answered solely by Tennessee adoption law

 How Embryo "Adoption" Programs Handle This